Darshan7575/Darshan7575.github.io/content/authors/admin/_index.md

     summary: |
       Worked on redesigning, developing, and maintaining the official website and internal tools for the CSE department.

-      Also, coordinated a team of developers which was tasked with revamping the [department website](https://www.cse.iitb.ac.in).
+      Also, coordinated a team of developers which was tasked with revamping the <a href='https://www.cse.iitb.ac.in'>department website</a>.
   - position: Research Intern
     company_name: LEAP lab, IISc
     company_url: 'https://leap.ee.iisc.ac.in/'